ecell/ecell4_base/README.md

 $ wget https://github.com/ecell/ecell4/archive/master.zip
 $ unzip master.zip
 $ cd ecell4-master
-# in this case we install ecell4 to $HOME/ecell4
+# By default install.sh tries to install E-Cell4 into /usr/local, in this case you need to use sudo.
+# In the following command, we install E-Cell4 into $HOME/ecell4.
+In this case you do NOT need to use sudo.
 $ PREFIX=$HOME/ecell4 ./install.sh py2
 ```